Sultaneous/fsm/README.md

 #### State2: STATE_ITERATE

 According to the diagram, State2 is meant to occur three times.
-It will go back to State1 each time, until a counter 'x' reaches 3, at which point it will proceed to the end instead.
+It will go back to State1 each time, until a counter **x** reaches 3, at which point it will proceed to the end instead.

 State objects are scoped **locally**; this means all variables within it are lost when the state transitions to another state.
 This is by **design**, as FSMs are not